Austerity: Government budget balance as a sectoral component

 One reason why austerity can be counterproductive in a downturn is due to a significant private-sector financial surplus, in which consumer savings is not fully invested by businesses.
 In a healthy economy, private-sector savings placed into the banking system by consumers are borrowed and invested by companies.
 However, if consumers have increased their savings but companies are not investing the money, a surplus develops.

 Business investment is one of the major components of GDP.
-For example, a U.S. private-sector financial deficit from 2004 to 2008 transitioned to a large surplus of savings over investment that exceeded $1 trillion by early 2009, and remained above $800 billion into September 2012.
+For example, a US private-sector financial deficit from 2004 to 2008 transitioned to a large surplus of savings over investment that exceeded $1 trillion by early 2009, and remained above $800 billion into September 2012.
 Part of this investment reduction was related to the housing market, a major component of investment.
 This surplus explains how even significant government deficit spending would not increase interest rates (because businesses still have access to ample savings if they choose to borrow and invest it, so interest rates are not bid upward) and how Federal Reserve action to increase the money supply does not result in inflation (because the economy is awash with savings with no place to go).

-Economist Richard Koo described similar effects for several of the developed world economies in December 2011: "Today private sectors in the U.S., the U.K., Spain, and Ireland (but not Greece) are undergoing massive deleveraging [paying down debt rather than spending] in spite of record low interest rates.
+Economist Richard Koo described similar effects for several of the developed world economies in December 2011: "Today private sectors in the US, the UK, Spain, and Ireland (but not Greece) are undergoing massive deleveraging [paying down debt rather than spending] in spite of record low interest rates.
 This means these countries are all in serious balance sheet recessions.
 The private sectors in Japan and Germany are not borrowing, either.
 With borrowers disappearing and banks reluctant to lend, it is no wonder that, after nearly three years of record low interest rates and massive liquidity injections, industrial economies are still doing so poorly.
-Flow of funds data for the U.S. show a massive shift away from borrowing to savings by the private sector since the housing bubble burst in 2007.
-The shift for the private sector as a whole represents over 9 percent of U.S. GDP at a time of zero interest rates.
+Flow of funds data for the US show a massive shift away from borrowing to savings by the private sector since the housing bubble burst in 2007.
+The shift for the private sector as a whole represents over 9 percent of US GDP at a time of zero interest rates.
 Moreover, this increase in private sector savings exceeds the increase in government borrowings (5.8 percent of GDP), which suggests that the government is not doing enough to offset private sector deleveraging."